Had an issue with Bupa? Get a real response.

 Complaints are often emotional because health issues are personal.
 Clear, calm complaints focused on facts tend to get better outcomes.

-Real complaints submitted through Ajust
+Bupa complaints submitted through Ajust

-How other Bupa complaints got resolved
+How other consumers Bupa complaints got resolved

 Claim Denial Overturned: A hospital claim marked “pre-existing” was later approved after an internal review.